cauchyschwarz192837/ImageSignalProcessor_BM3Ddenoising/README.md

 Step 2: Wiener collaborative filtering

-Simply run ./bm3d file-name to process an image.
+Simply run ./bm3d filename to process an image.

 Pre-processed image (none other than THE GOAT Bill Evans):